How To (Properly) Recycle And Reuse Candle Jars

 How to get wax out of a candle jar using a kettle

 With the candle on a heat-safe surface, pour boiling water directly into the candle jar and leave some room at the top.
 The hope is that the melted wax will float to the top.
 Wait for the water to cool and the wax to harden a little, then simply pick it out.
-Scrape any remaining wax and wash out the jar with soap and water.
+Scrape out any remaining wax and wash out the jar with soap and water.

-How to get wax out of a candle jar using a candle warmer (if you have one)
+How to get wax out of a candle jar using a candle warmer

-Most candle warmers come with a warming base and a dish to place on top for wax melts.
-Instead of the wax melts, put your candle jar on top of the warmer and it’ll melt it down for you.
+Candle warmer lamps melt wax—instead of burning it—to release its scent, and can also be used to melt down the remaining wax in a candle jar.
 As with the double-boiler method, pour it into something that you’re planning on tossing in the garbage.
-Or, if you don’t want the wax to go to waste, top off another candle with a similar scent by pouring it into that.
+Or, if you don’t want the wax to go to waste, top off another candle with a similar scent by pouring in the melted wax.

 There are a lot of options!
 Bautista suggests that when you’re buying a candle, take into account the packaging.
 A candle that comes in a pretty jar might be a little more expensive—but depending on the size and width or height of the jar, there are so many possibilities for how to reuse it.